LEG ULCERS: Wheatgrass extract heals 3 “incurable” wounds

 Which wheatgrass formulation should I use for leg ulcers?

-Because the Skin Recovery Spray (Dr Wheatgrass brand) contains the least number of ingredients there is little chance of an allergic reaction (which is rare anyway when using wheatgrass).
-Also, creams tend to block the passage of bioactives in wheatgrass through the skin which may slow the healing process.
-It is therefore advisable to avoid all other skin preparations such as moisturisers, petroleum jelly, soap, zinc oxide etc. Use boiled (but cold) water to cleanse the wound.
+Because the Skin Recovery Spray (Dr Wheatgrass brand) contains few ingredients, no allergic reaction has so far been reported.
+However, creams can block the passage of the bioactives in wheatgrass through the skin and slow the healing process, so it is best to avoid all other skin applications such as moisturisers, petroleum jelly, soap, zinc oxide etc., and use boiled (but cold) water to cleanse the wound.

-In most cases, we are dealing with fragile skin, so it is best to hasten slowly.
-Apply just a light spray AROUND the ulcer(s) (it doesn’t matter if the wound is sprayed as well) once a week only - and persevere.
+As we are dealing with fragile skin, it is best to hasten slowly.
+So, apply just a light spray over the ulcer(s) once a week only - and persevere.

-The reason for this is that the microcirculation on the floor of the ulcer usually recovers quite quickly, causing new granulation tissue (connective tissue cells and tiny blood vessels etc.) to re-form.
-However, over-treating can lead to an increase in exudate (fluid containing protein and cellular debris) that can break down the surrounding skin.
-In the elderly, the skin can be quite fragile.
-Remember, when using wheatgrass, "less is best".
+The reason for doing this is that the microcirculation on the floor of the ulcer will likely recover quite quickly, causing re-formation of new granulation tissue (connective tissue cells and tiny blood vessels etc.).
+However, over-treating may lead to an increase in exudate (fluid containing protein and cellular debris) that might break down the surrounding skin.
+So, when using wheatgrass, remember that "less is best".

-Also, the skin surrounding the ulcer(s) tends to strengthen after several weeks.
-This helps reduce skin damage by adhesive dressings, tape etc.
+If healing slows or exudate (fluid) increases, stop wheatgrass altogether for two weeks then revert to once-a-month application.
+Also, the skin surrounding the ulcer(s) tends to strengthen after several weeks which helps reduce skin damage caused by adhesive dressings, tape etc.

-Responses can vary, but by applying wheatgrass weekly only, produces best results, but daily cleansing of the wound should continue.
-This simple process enables the non-medically trained to treat at home.
-However, regular check-ups by the patient's doctor are essential.
+Responses can vary, but application of wheatgrass extract once weekly only produces the best results, but daily cleansing of the wound should continue.
+This simple process enables the patient to be treated at home, but regular follow-ups by a nurse or doctor are essential.

 Prevention is better than cure

-Although wheatgrass can accelerate leg ulcer healing, it is much better to prevent ulcers developing.
-This can be achieved by applying a small amount of wheatgrass extract (spray preferred), once weekly to the vulnerable shin/ankle areas.
+Although wheatgrass can accelerate leg ulcer healing, it is better to prevent ulcers developing.
+This can be achieved by applying a small amount of wheatgrass extract (spray preferred), once weekly to vulnerable shin and ankle areas.

 Dr. Chris Reynolds.